 For special requests, call toll-free 1-866-450-0000.
-Information on required action if water is not suitable for drinking can be obtained from your regional public health inspector.
+Information on required action if water is not suitable for drinking can be obtained from the public health inspector in your area.

 Sample Collection and Submission

 Collect your samples in containers provided by the Saskatchewan Disease Control Laboratory Request for Supplies Form (available below in Related Documents) and submit to the lab by following established procedures.
 Samples submitted not following the procedures may compromise testing results, and we reserve the right to reject the sample for testing.